arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/datasheet/datasheet.md

 ### Connector Positions

 The view below is from top however it shows Debug connector pads which are on the bottom side.

-Highlighted pins are pin 1 for each connector
+Highlighted pins are pin 1 for each connector.

 ![The connector positions of the board](assets/connector-positions.png)